DouweHorsthuis/N-back-task-experiment/README.md

 2. Visual-non-verbal
     - For this experiment, participant will see a square and have to do the N-back task based on the location
-      - 0-back = press left CTRL if the square is in the top right corner, press right CTRL for any other location
+      - 0-back = Press the BLUE key when you see the square in the left top corner.
+Press the YELLOW key when you see the square anywhere else
-      - 1-back = press left CTRL if the previous square was in the same place current one, press right CTRL when it was not the same
+      - 1-back = Press the BLUE key when you see the square in the same place twice in a row.
+Press the YELLOW key when you see the square anywhere else
-      - 2-back = press left CTRL if the location of the square, 2 trials ago, is the same as the current one, press right CTRL when it is not the same.
+      - 2-back = Press the BLUE key if the you see the square in the same place where it appeared two times ago.
+Press the YELLOW key when you see the square anywhere else

 3. Auditory
     - For this experiment, participant will hear letter being said out loud
-      - 0-back = press left CTRL for the letter "X", press right CTRL for any other letter
+      - 0-back = Press the BLUE key when you hear the letter X. Press the YELLOW key when you hear any other letter
-      - 1-back = press left CTRL if the previous letter is the same as the current one, press right CTRL when it is not the same
+      - 1-back = Press the BLUE key when you hear the same letter twice in a row.
+Press the YELLOW key when you hear any other letter
-      - 2-back = press left CTRL if the letter, 2 trials ago, is the same as the current one, press right CTRL when it is not the same.
+      - 2-back = Press the BLUE key if the letter you hear was said two times ago.
+Press the YELLOW key when you hear any other letter

 ### Trigger codes